10 Simple Ways to Improve Your Memory

 5. Loci method

-An age-old method, which is also called the Roman Chamber method or the travel method.
-The principle, which finds its origin in the Roman heyday, is simple: when you remember things, you do so by hanging them up in an area or house that you are very familiar with.
+An age-old method is called the Roman Chamber method or the travel method.
+The principle, which originates in the Roman heyday, is simple: when you remember things, you do so by hanging them up in an area or house that you are very familiar with.

 For example the house where you grew up.
 The memory of your grandmother, you put it in the wardrobe, you put your groceries (a recurring phenomenon) in the mailbox, and so on.

-It is one of the oldest methods, and especially suitable for more elaborate memories, such as anecdotes, stories, and perhaps whole persons or groups.
-Less useful if you only have to remember a word list.
-But we have already discussed quite a few alternatives for that!
+It is one of the oldest methods and especially suitable for more elaborate memories, such as anecdotes, stories, and perhaps whole persons or groups.
+It is less useful if you only have to remember a word list, but we have already discussed quite a few alternatives for that!

 4. Clump!

 It sounds very unpleasant, but it does work.
-At number ten you read about the short-term memory.
+At number ten, you read about short-term memory.

-Apart from the fact that it is very short-term (only 18 seconds), it is also very limited in capacity.
+Apart from being very short-term (only 18 seconds), it is also very limited in capacity.
 It can remember between 5 and 9 ‘chunks'.
-A lump can be anything, a word, a number, another unit.
-It is important that your memory sees it as one piece.
+A lump can be anything: a word, a number, another unit.
+Your memory must see it as one piece.

 A word that we recognize, such as butter, is one lump.
-However, if we do not know the word, for example the letter group ‘urgniko‘, then we cannot remember it as a piece.
-We must remember this as 7 fragments, each letter is one fragment.
+However, if we do not know the word, for example, the letter group ‘urgniko‘, then we cannot remember it as a piece.
+We must remember this as seven fragments; each letter is one fragment.

-Anyway, we can only remember and process 5 to 9 debris at a time.
+We can only remember and process 5 to 9 debris at a time.
 The art is, therefore, to clump.
-The idea is exactly what we just saw with the word “butter.”
+The idea is precisely what we saw with the word “butter.”

 Because we recognize the word as a whole, it is one piece.
-If you have to remember the number sequence 4769155, you can do that as 7 fragments, each digit is a fragment.
-What you can also do is clump up numbers.
+If you have to remember the number sequence 4769155, you can do that in seven fragments; each digit is a fragment.
+You can also clump up numbers.

 Suppose you used to live at number 47.
 Then you remember this as a piece.
 Your grandmother may have just turned 96, and your side job gives you 155 a week (if only so!).
-Instead of 7 fragments you now only have to remember 3, and that means room for more!
+Instead of 7 fragments, you only have to remember 3, which means room for more!

 3. Situation sketches

-This method helps you when you have already forgotten something and is trying to retrieve it.
+This method helps you when you have forgotten something and are trying to retrieve it.
 You often know it is on the tip of your tongue, but it just doesn't want to touch the conscious surface.

-Very frustrating!
-What often helps is the following trick: try not to remember that specific thing, but rather the entire situation.
-Suppose you want to remember which song played on a particular evening.
+It can be very frustrating!
+What often helps is the following trick: try not to remember that specific thing but rather the entire situation.
+For example, suppose you want to remember which song played on a particular evening.

 how to improve memory retention | how to improve memory for studying | how can I improve my memory fast

-Try to imagine the entire evening, the entire environment and the entire situation.
+Try to imagine the entire evening, the entire environment, and the entire situation.
 Better yet, if possible, try using physical attributes.
 Did you drink coke?
-Then your memory can be helped by the smell and taste of cola.
+The smell and taste of cola can help your memory.

-These memories sometimes only come to the surface if the environment is ‘correct'.
-You must therefore ensure that your environment is correct in order to remember the precise memory!
+These memories sometimes only surface if the environment is ‘correct'.
+Therefore, you must ensure that your environment is correct in order to remember the precise memory!

 2. Music

-Number 8 warned you that any kind of distraction hinders your memory.
+Number 8 warned you that any distraction hinders your memory.
 That's true.
-But music is also sometimes a support for your memory, if you actively use it.
-Especially useful when you want to remember monotonous lists.
+But music can also sometimes support your memory if you actively use it.
+It is especially useful when you want to remember monotonous lists.

-With the help of a simple tune (or perhaps a complicated orchestral performance by Beethoven, whatever you want) you try to transform the list into a song.
+You try to transform the list into a song with the help of a simple tune (or perhaps a complicated orchestral performance by Beethoven, whatever you want).

 Songs and tunes are often better absorbed by our memory than boring lists.
 As an example, the German words “mit, nach, bei, zeit, von, zu and aus” do something with the conjugation of articles “der, die en das“.

-I no longer know exactly what, but I still know the list exactly, even though it was more than 10 years ago that I had to learn this list.
-That is because I sang it for myself to the melody of father Jacob.
+I no longer know exactly what, but I still know the list exactly, even though I had to learn it more than 10 years ago.
+That is because I sang it for myself to the melody of Father Jacob.

 1. Fragrances

-Although one method is no better or worse than the other, this is the most special way of remembering.
+Although one method is no better or worse, this is the most special way of remembering.
 Odor.

 Our sense organs work more on our unconscious than on our conscious, and thus they can be a very good assistant in retrieving memories that wander around on the unconscious level.